xf00f/web3x/web3x/README.md

 ## The EVM provider

-There is an implmentation of the EVM which can be used for simplifying development workflows.
+There is an implementation of the EVM which can be used for simplifying development workflows.

 Read more at [web3x-evm](../web3x-evm).